sprsr/rv32_pipeline/FUTURE_README.md

 ---

-<p align="center"> A simple 5 stage pipeline processor in conformance with RISC V Standards.  <br>
+<p align="center"> A simple 5 stage pipeline in conformance with RISC V Standards.  <br>
   A single core capable of handling every RV32I Instruction.
 Minimal verification has been conducted thusfar, however the framework to run simulations and view waveforms are in place.
     <br>
 </p>